tqi2/rl-final-project/README.md

 # Dependencies

 Building the maze environment is not the core of this course, we modified the [lvidarte](https://github.com/lvidarte/maze) and [Derek Vidovic](http://new.math.uiuc.edu/math198/MA198-2012/vidovic2/python/Maze.py) scripts which were built under *Tkinter* to make the specific environment for our problem.
-You also need numpy(, pandas, tensorflow (1.0-1.2) and Python 3.6 to run this project
+You also need numpy, pandas, tensorflow (1.0-1.2) and Python 3.6 to run this project

 # Usage